 This workshop explores how storytelling and narrative skills can play a transformative role in communicating your research, and give you the tools to craft effective research stories and pitches of your own – whether for audiences beyond academia, or for grant applications, meetings, presentations, or other areas of academic life.

-The sessions are led by narrative coach Robert Holtom (The Guardian, Our World 2.0, openDemocracy, playwright & short story writer).
+The sessions are led by narrative coach Robert Holtom (The Guardian, Our World 2.0, openDemocracy, playwright & novelist).

-The morning will introduce four key ingredients of a great story – character, plot, conflict and texture – and guide you through crafting and sharing your own short, oral stories, for which you will receive supportive and constructive feedback.
+The morning will introduce three key ingredients of a great story – character, plot and world-building – and guide you through crafting and sharing your own short, oral stories, for which you will receive supportive and constructive feedback.
 This part of the day explores the benefits of particular narrative tools while building creativity, confidence and communication skills.

-In the afternoon, we introduce new elements of great storytelling including metaphor, clarity and message.
-Participants will apply their storytelling skills to their own research story, through interactive support from other participants.
+In the afternoon, we introduce new elements of great storytelling including clarity, summary and message.
+Participants will apply these skills to their own research stories, through interactive exercises, including pitching.
+We will explore the power of empathy and how we can use it to connect with our audiences.

 By the end of the session, you will have gained a practical insight into how to layer different narrative techniques; have tested these out with supportive peer feedback; and built an understanding of how good storytelling can be a tool of empowerment – both for researchers and for the people that researchers engage with.